higherkindness/mu-scala/docs/src/main/tut/idl-generation.md

 sbt "srcGen avro"
 ```

 You can even use `IDL` definitions packaged into artifacts within your classpath.
-In that particular situation, you need to setup `srcGenJarNames`, specifying the artifact names (or sbt module names) that will be unzipped/used to extract the `IDL` files.
+In that particular situation, you need to setup `srcGenJarNames`,
+specifying the artifact names (or sbt module names) that will be unzipped/used to extract the `IDL` files.

-`srcGenJarNames ` can be very useful when you want to distribute your `IDL` files without binary code (to prevent binary conflicts in clients).
-In that case, you might want to include some additional settings in the build where your `IDL` files are placed, for instance:
+`srcGenJarNames ` can be very useful when you want to distribute your `IDL` files
+without binary code (to prevent binary conflicts in clients).
+In that case, you might want to include some additional settings
+in the build where your `IDL` files are placed, for instance:

 ```
 //...
 .settings(
   Seq(
     publishMavenStyle := true,
-    mappings in (Compile, packageBin) ~= { _.filter(!_._1.getName.endsWith(".class")) },
     idlType := "avro",
     srcGenTargetDir := (Compile / sourceManaged).value / "compiled_avro",
     sourceGenerators in Compile += (Compile / srcGen).taskValue